ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 3. Mathematics inspired ansätze.

 ### Physics inspired ansätze
-In physics inspired ansätze, we look at the structure of the ansätze and decide how best to tailor the circuit such that we can efficiently search the Hilbert space.
+In physics inspired ansätze, we try to use information about the problem and decide how best to tailor the ansatz such that we can efficiently search the Hilbert space.

 There are two ansätze that have featured prominently with applications